Can US Citizens Work in Canada?

 - The position is executive, supervisory or needs essential skills

 Of course, the devil is in the details.
-For example, while you may apply at a port of entry, it is in your best interest to apply to a visa office.
+For example, while you may apply at a port of entry, applying to a visa office is in your best interest.

 Working as an American investor in Canada